 Dr Garrett Anderson is a unique figure in the medical history of England… any account of her life must necessarily cover the whole period of the initiation, continuation and successful completion of the agitation for the right of entry of women into the medical profession on equal terms with men in Great Britain and Ireland.British Medical Journal Dec 22 1917

-- Elizabeth was born in 1836 in London’s Whitechapel, the daughter of a pawnbroker.
+- Elizabeth was born in 1836 in London’s Whitechapel.
+Her father was a pawnbroker.

-- After meeting Elizabeth Blackwell, the first female doctor to graduate in the United States – she decided to study medicine.
+- After meeting Elizabeth Blackwell – the first female doctor to graduate in the United States – she decided to study medicine.